Bhat-Priyanka/AWS-Projects/AWS serverless web application 1/README.md

 ### AWS services involved with the project:
 1. Amazon S3:
-    *	Amazon Simple Store Service (S3) is an object storage service that offers scalability, data availability, security and performance and flexible retrieval of data.
+    *	Amazon Simple Store Service (S3) is an object storage service that offers scalability, data availability, security, performance, and flexible retrieval of data.
 2. AWS Lambda:
     *	Lambda is a serverless computing service that runs a code in response to events and automatically manages the resources in the fastest way.
 3. Amazon DynamoDB: